checkly/docs.checklyhq.com/site/content/learn/headless/debugging-scripts.md

 ## Errors and possible root causes

-errors are taken from puppeteer and playwright, but can most of the time be generalised to other tools
+The errors below are taken from Puppeteer and Playwright, but most of the time can be generalised to other automation tools as well.

 ### Element not found
 For example: